vanessamrios/vanessamrios/README.md

 ### Hi there, I'm Vanessa.

 - :seedling: I’m software developer, graduated in 2022 Software Development at [Trybe](https://github.com/betrybe) and working in the area since 2023 in a spanish IT consulting.
-- 🧠 Currently studyng Java
+- 🧠 Currently working in a c# desktop application y studyng Java
 - 😄 Pronouns: she/her
 - :speech_balloon: Ask me about my dog
 - :joy: Fun fact: I used to be afraid of dogs